Working Parties: Green Spaces, Roads, Pavements and Footpaths, Finance and Governance, Newsletter, Publicity, Traffic Calming Measures

 Now fully retired from paid work, I am Vice-Chair of Governors at Abbot Beyne High School and Midlands Area rep for The British Association of Colliery Management and a member of the National Executive Committee.

 Married with three children.

-Working parties: Nature Trail, Parish Plan, and Youth and Children.
+Working parties: Nature Walk, Parish Plan, and Youth and Children.

 I was born in Kenya and our family came to the UK in late 1960’s .
 My early education was in Hertfordshire before proceeding onto Higher Education in Essex, Kent and London.

 We have lived in Burton-On-Trent for almost thirty years.
 Both of our children attended local schools before proceeding to University.
 As a family we have been involved in a range of charitable activities, particularly in relation to Burton Hockey Club.